nnugy-21/TensorFlow_Sign_Language_Detection/README.md

 * Alphabet from **[A - Y]** without **J** and **Z**, we exclude this two characters as it is required motion to perform.

 The dataset contains the bounding-boxes specifying where each object locates, together with the object's label.<br>
-Here is an example image from the dataset:
+Here is some example images from the dataset:

 <br/>